 - Bipolar Disorder

 - Attention Deficit Hyperactivity Disorder (ADHD)

 - Eating Disorders

 At Luxe Treatment Center, you can benefit from group therapy as well as individualized treatment sessions.
 We offer humanistic therapies like music therapy, art therapy, exercise sessions, and more to help you as you go through the recovery process.
-Humanistic therapies recognize that each person is an individual with unique thought processes, beliefs, and behaviors, all of which affect the actions they take.
+Humanistic therapies recognize that each person has unique thought processes, beliefs, and behaviors, all of which affect their actions.

 Self-acceptance is a huge part of humanistic therapies, showing you how to focus on the present and not dwell on past actions.
 It can be a particularly helpful option for those who need to go through dual-diagnosis treatment.